 hey! i'm biddy fox. i live in upstate ny. any pronouns are fine by me. i like the color pink and making music!

-i write and play all sorts of music. i sing, i use apple's Logic Pro, and i'm a multi-instrumentalist, though the instrument i'm probably best at is the bass. i like lots of sorts of music but elements that commonly appeal to me include clean electric guitars, backing vocals, authenticity, eclecticity, lo-fi aesthetics, and high tempos. the music i create spans a lot of genres.
+i write and play all sorts of music. i sing, i use apple's Logic Pro, and i'm a multi-instrumentalist, though the instrument i'm probably best at is the bass. i listen to and compose all types of music, from electronic to rock to highly experimental stuff.

-i've so far released five albums on streaming services. my latest is "everybody relax," which, if you want to listen to an album of mine, i'd recommend you check out. also, on my bandcamp, there are quite a few minor odds and ends to listen to.
+i've so far released five albums on streaming services, with one more coming soon. my latest is "everybody relax," which, if you want to listen to an album of mine, i'd recommend you check out. also, on my bandcamp, there are quite a few minor odds and ends to listen to.

 i have put some of my work here for yr perusal:

-i also really like the lyrics/vocals on this, because they're actually about something in particular, which i usually don't do with my lyrics. they're sort of a cut-up, out of order short story about how sometimes for very lonely people the idea that someone actually could like them for any reason, even a bad one, makes it so that they can't bring themselves to say no. for instance in the first verse:
+i'm very proud of the lyrics and vocals on this, because they're actually about something in particular, which i hate to admit i usually don't do with my lyrics. they're sort of an intentionally cut-up, out of order short story about how sometimes for very lonely people the idea that someone actually could like them for any reason, even a bad one, makes it so that they can't bring themselves to say "no." for instance, in the first verse:

 from the inane that makes you go "oh well thats cute"